open-quantum-safe/oqs-provider/README.md

 ### OpenSSL 3

-Example for building and installing OpenSSL 3 in `.local`:
+If OpenSSL3 is not already installed, the following shows an example for building and installing the latest/`master` branch of OpenSSL 3 in `.local`:

     git clone git://git.openssl.org/openssl.git
     cd openssl